Saint1xD/AmazonProduct/README.md

 You need to run:

       npm install

+To make sure we will not get errors I recommend you running these commands to install and update some libraries:

+      sudo apt-get update
+      sudo apt-get install -y libgbm-dev
+      sudo apt-get install libxkbcommon-x11-0

 And to run the server you just need to type in your console:

       node index.js